 OR is considered a government-related issuer (GRI) because of its ownership by sub-sovereign entities, which include the city of Reykjavik (93.5%) and its Icelandic municipal partners, the town of Akranes (5.5%) and the municipality of Borgarbyggd (1%).
 These owners provide a guarantee of collection in support of OR.
-Hence, the B1 rating of OR incorporates two notches of uplift from its standalone credit quality, as expressed by OR's 16 (equivalent to B3) baseline credit assessment (BCA).
+Hence, the B1 rating of OR incorporates two notches of uplift from its standalone credit quality, as expressed by OR's baseline credit assessment (BCA) of b3.

--- ASSESSMENT OF BUSINESS RISK PROFILE
+--ASSESSMENT OF BUSINESS RISK PROFILE

 The majority of OR's core revenues are derived from a strong and diversified base of essential utility services, which the company provides to the residents in the Reykjavik area.
 Most of these activities (hot and cold water, district heating, waste and electricity distribution) are monopoly or quasi-monopoly services and/or are regulated.
 Fundamentally, they are low-risk services with limited cash flow volatility.
 According to the regulatory formulas, water and waste tariffs are increased with inflation, whilst electricity distribution should allow an overall stable return on its asset base.

-We note, however, that OR has a history of a lack of consistent tariff changes implementation.
+We note, however, that OR previously had a history of a lack of consistent tariff changes implementation.
 Despite approved targets for each segment of operations, OR did not increase tariffs in accordance with inflation in the past few years, which had a negative impact on returns.
 This was somewhat rectified for the first time in 2010.
 Since then, the company has increased tariffs a number of times across all segments of operation.
-Overall, retail tariffs are now revised semi-annually.
-In 2011, OR was allowed to increase its tariffs for the use of sewerage twice - by 45% and 10.7%.
-Similarly, hot water tariffs were revised upwards twice - by 8% and 5.3%.
-Electricity distribution tariffs were increased by 12% towards the end of last year.
-In 2012, hot water tariffs were increased by some 3.5%.
+Most recent increases in tariffs were effective 1st January 2013 (cold water - 3.5%, sewage - 8.5%, hot water - 0.7% and electricity distribution - 5.35%).
 Whilst the recent changes indicate a supportive regulatory framework and management commitment to take necessary measures to improve the operational performance of OR, we consider that the track record of consistent application of tariffs providing a fair return on investments remains very short.

 OR is active in the generation and supply of electricity.
 The company, with around 15% of the generation market, currently meets close to 90% of its own supply needs through two geothermal power plants and two hydropower plants.
-Landsvirkjun, the country's dominant generator, supplies the balance under a long-term contract.
+Landsvirkiun, the country's dominant generator, supplies the balance under a long-term contract.

 We note that, following the heavy investment programme to expand the geothermal production capacity in order to sell to energy-intensive companies, the business risk profile of the company has been gradually shifting towards a higher reliance on unregulated cash flows from new geothermal power.
 This is a result of investments in new production facilities to meet contracts with a number of key aluminium-smelting companies, as well as increasing production for its own domestic needs.
-At present, around 61% of OR's revenues and 67% of EBITDA are regulated, although the share of the higher-risk unregulated cash flows will increase as the new generation capacity fully comes on stream in 2012.
-The company expects that little more than 60% of EBITDA will be generated by regulated businesses in 2016.
+At present, around 61% of OR's revenues and 68% of EBITDA are regulated.
+Given high inflation, which benefits OR's revenues, and relatively low aluminium prices, the share of the higher-risk unregulated cash flows is at present not expected to change in the medium term.